This may be for you if

 Early sessions usually focus on helping life feel more manageable.
 Together, we make sense of what you are experiencing, notice patterns and triggers, and identify what helps between sessions.

-I do not force the therapy in one direction.
 We keep paying attention to what helps and what feels too much.

 How the process usually unfolds

-An initial phase
+An initial phase of the work

 By the end of this phase, I aim to offer a clear initial therapeutic plan tailored to you, including priorities and how we will review progress.